Kilonzo88/Web3_Security/README.md

 **Actions**:

 #### **2a.
 Protocol Fixes Issues**
-- Protocol team implements fixes based on audit findings
+- Fixes implemented based on audit findings
-- Team may request clarifications on findings
+- Clarification request on findings
 - Provide guidance on remediation approaches (if requested)

 #### **2b.
 Protocol Retests and Adds Tests**
-- Protocol team writes tests for fixed vulnerabilities
+- Tests are written for fixed vulnerabilities
-- Team verifies issues are resolved
+- Verification of issues resolved
 - Additional test coverage implemented
 - Updated codebase prepared for mitigation review